 Keywords:

-autism, mothers, psychological well-being, ambivalence over emotional expression, Cognitive emotion regulation strategies
+autism, mothers, psychological well, being, ambivalence over emotional expression, Cognitive emotion regulation strategies

 Abstract

-The present study aimed to examine the mediating role of ambivalence over emotional expression in explaining the effect of cognitive emotion regulation strategies on the psychological well-being of mothers of children with autism.
+Purpose: The present study aimed to examine the mediating role of ambivalence over emotional expression in explaining the effect of cognitive emotion regulation strategies on the psychological well-being of mothers of children with autism.

 Methodology: This study employed a descriptive correlational design, and structural equation modeling was used for data analysis.
 The statistical population included all mothers of children with autism in special education schools and rehabilitation centers in Tehran during the 2021–2022 academic year.
 A total of 300 mothers were selected through convenience sampling and responded to the Ambivalence Over Emotional Expression Questionnaire (AEEQ; King & Emmons, 1990), the Cognitive Emotion Regulation Questionnaire (CERQ; Garnefski & Kraaij, 2006), and the Psychological Well-Being Scale (PWB; Ryff, 1989).
 The collected data were analyzed using confirmatory factor analysis with AMOS 24 software.